raghuttamapadakandla/blood-map-project/README.md

 This project is still a work in progress and we intend to keep working on it to make it better and reach audiences as soon as possible.

-If you still wish to see how the project was made follow the below steps:
+If you wish to see how the project was made follow the below steps:

 ## Requirements
 - Python 3.x